GYUHO Lee © 2026

 Error-Free Verification

 Following every step on the official checklist still wasn't enough.
 Students were asked for documents never mentioned upfront.
-6 in 10 had to recheck and resubmit, sometimes missing deadlines entirely.
+61% had to recheck or resubmit, sometimes missing deadlines entirely.

 Designed structured checklists that track school-specific requirements in real time, helping users prepare documents quickly with fewer missing steps.